-IMSA has an on-campus Health Care Services Office staffed by registered nurses which is open on weekdays from 7:30 a.m. - 4:00 p.m.
+IMSA has an on-campus Health Care Services Office staffed by registered nurses.
+The office is open on weekdays from 7:30 a.m. - 4:00 p.m.
 The Health Office provides services such as health assessment, first aid, health counseling, administration of medication as prescribed by a physician, and other appropriate therapeutic interventions.
-If a student obtains prescription medication from an off-campus health care provider, it is the student's responsibility to register and discuss all prescription medication with the nurse following treatment.